purveshjoshi/oopd-a1/README.md

 Then I made a file gitignore because we do not want a file containing *.o, *.out,*.exe,a.out,q2,q3,.vscode/,*.swp Then commited it to prevent the binaries

+Q2:
+So, now for Q2 I first made two directories include for the header files and source for the cpp files.
+After that I started to make two files Q2.cpp and  build_q2.sh for shell script.
+And then I made those script executable.